Pendle twinning association

 Particular emphasis is placed on young people up to the age of 25.
 The Association helps schools, sporting organisations, clubs and other organisations to make contact with similar groups in Creil and Marl, usually in the form of exchange visits.

-Anyone is welcome to come to twinning meeting which are held every 6-8 weeks on a Wednesday evening, usually at 5.30pm in Nelson Town Hall.
-Membership for an individual or an organisation is £10 per annum.
+Anyone is welcome to come to twinning meetings which are held every 6-8 weeks on a Wednesday evening, usually at 5.30pm in Nelson Town Hall.
+Membership is £10 per annum.

 Chairman: David Carter